je-santos/MPLBM-UT/examples/steady_relperm_spherepack/README.rst

   run2-phase.sh

 to run the two-phase simulation.
-When this is done:
+Once this simulation converges, it will output the position of both fluids (wetting and non-wetting) in the pore-space.
+We now would like to calculate the permeability of these fluid configurations to obtain one point of the relative permeability curve.
+This method assumes  very low capillary numbers.
+To create these new domains we run:

 .. code-block:: bash

   create_geoms_4_kr.m

-builds geometries to calculate the relative permeability of the sample.
-These simulations are carried out with:
+which builds the geometries to calculate the relative permeability points at the given saturation (in this case, 25%).
+These simulations are then carried out with:

 .. code-block:: bash